DICOM audit support

 auditExceptionHandler Instance of LoggingAuditExceptionHandler Handler to be called if the delivery of audit message to the audit repository has failed

-auditValueIfMissing MISSING Value used if a mandatory audit attribute is not present
+auditValueIfMissing UNKNOWN Value used if a mandatory audit attribute is not present

 The default setup is to send Audit Messages via UDP to localhost:514, and handle delivery errors by just logging them.
 For production usage, it is usually required to configure: